GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/advanced_stencil_features.md

 features are used sparingly, to that they do not become a crutch that enables poor coding habits and reduces the potentcy of the software as a whole.

-Next, we will present a number of patterns commonly seen in weather and climate modeling, and provide examples of how they are implemented in NDSL.
+In the next guide, we will introduce some more details about the inner workings of NDSL, and in the process unlock more control over the acceleration process.